-While the raspberry jam is cooling, you’ll dust the cut-out cookies (we cut out hearts) with powdered sugar.
-And then, after the jam has cooled, you’ll spread it on to the non-cut-out cookies (the ones without the powdered sugar) and sandwich it with the sugared halves…
+While the raspberry jam is cooling, you’ll dust the cooled cut-out cookies (we cut out hearts) with powdered sugar.
+And then, after the jam has cooled, you’ll spread it on to the non-cut-out cookies (the ones without the powdered sugar) and sandwich it with the sugared halves.

 Oh, you want to know about how they taste?

-Well, think of the best light shortbread you’ve ever eaten, combine it with a tiny dollop of a thickened jam that is almost savory in comparison to the sugared linzer cookies, and you’ve got quite possibly the best Christmas cookie ever.
+Well, think of the best and lightest shortbread you’ve ever eaten, combine it with a tiny dollop of a thickened jam that is almost savory in comparison to the sugared linzer cookies, and you’ve got quite possibly the best Christmas cookie ever.

 These linzer cookies with raspberry jam just might be the cookies that all Christmas cookies will be judged against – this year and maybe for years to come.
 That’s quite a cookie!